Fremont Street Experience: History

 In 1996, a horse-and-rider neon sign from the Hacienda hotel-casino was placed at the FSE's east entrance, at the intersection of Las Vegas Boulevard and Fremont Street.
 It was added by the Neon Museum.

 Permanent stages were added in the early 2000s, eliminating the need to bring in temporary stages for every event.
 The sound system was upgraded in June 2001.

 On June 14, 2004, a $17 million upgrade was unveiled that would feature a 12.5-million LED display and more color combinations than the original display, which was composed of incandescent lighting.

 The initial $70 million investment and the continued improvements have resulted in successful and ongoing downtown redevelopment.
 The City of Las Vegas and the downtown casinos have benefited as more than 60% of visitors to the downtown area are lured by the overhead light show and stage shows and stay to enjoy the attractions of the nearby casinos.

 A $32 million renovation of the video screen began in May 2019 and was scheduled to conclude six months later.
 New LED lights would make the screen four times the resolution and seven times brighter than before.
 The upgrade was designed and constructed by the Illinois-based Watchfire Signs.
 Also in development was a smartphone app that would allow visitors to choose the next song to be played on Fremont Street, and would also allow them to watch the canopy show on their phone.
 In November 2019, plans were announced for a new LED sign, 27 feet by 14 feet, that would show images of Fremont Street throughout its history.
 The sign, part of the $32 million renovation, would be built on the east side of Main Street and Fremont Street, and was expected to be operational the following month.
-Work on the canopy video display was concluded as of December 2019, with the official unveiling scheduled for New Year's Eve.
+Work on the canopy video display was concluded as of December 2019, with the official unveiling scheduled for that New Year's Eve.

+In 2020, ShotPoint gunshot detection system was integrated into the giant LED canopy and the existing cameras to alert law enforcement to gunshots in real-time.
+In addition to over 300 video cameras monitoring the crowd beneath the canopy; at the close of 2024, 22 new surveillance cameras that scan license plates for law enforcement were activated along streets that intersect with the Fremont Street Experience.

+Part of the Academy Award winning film Anora was filmed at the Fremont Street Experience in 2023.